SHOWS AVAILABLE

 Can be performed with 11 piece (8-horns w/trio), 9-piece (6 horns w/trio) or trio/small group.

-OTHER PAST PROGRAMS (AVAILABLE UPON REQUEST)
+OTHER TITLES (AVAILABLE UPON REQUEST)

 BORN TO BE BLUE